India’s Financial Literacy Ranks 73: Hopeful Insights

 India3.155 24

-Despite Being in the Top 5 on GDP, why India Lags on this List?
+Despite Being in the Top 5 on GDP, why does India Lag on this List?

 If you wish to explore the reason behind all this, then continue reading.